 Spain is in general a safe country.
 Students surroundings in Granada are quite safe: housing, classes, volunteering, internships locations….
 Approved students will receive a handbook with overall information about their semester in Granada.
 Included, detailed information in case of emergency.

 Moreover, during Orientation meetings, students will receive detailed information and tips to feel safe during their experience abroad.
-She will cover different aspects of emergency situations that may happen in Granada or when they travel to other sites, and how to proceed.
+Our director will cover different aspects of emergency situations that may happen to students and how to proceed.
 For example what to do if they are pickpocketed or how to make a medical appointment.
 In addition, our program director is available 24/7 for our students during the length of the program.

-At the same time, program students must have a Spanish phone number during that will facilitate to our program director for emergency situations.
+At the same time, students must have a Spanish phone number during the time they are participating in the program.
+They will have to facilitate it to our program director for emergency situations.
 Students also will have to share their travel plans each time the leave the city of Granada.

-Students, before leaving the U.S. or upone their arrival, should register to the US embassy in Madrid through STEP.
+Students, before leaving the U.S. or Canada or upon their arrival, should register to their respective embassies in Madrid.
+In the case of the US embassy in Madrid through STEP.
+If it is Canada embassy in Madrid through RCA.